pohlm01/master-thesis/2_preliminaries.typ

 ) <ct_overview>

 @ct_overview illustrates the certificate issuance flow with @ct.
-Whenever a domain owner requests a new certificate from a @ca and proves ownership of the domain, the @ca creates a pre-certificate that is mostly identical to the final certificate except that it contains a poison extension and has no @sct:pl embedded yet.
+Whenever a domain owner -- subsequently called #gls("ap", long: true) -- requests a new certificate from a @ca and proves ownership of the domain, the @ca creates a pre-certificate that is mostly identical to the final certificate except that it contains a poison extension and has no @sct:pl embedded yet.
 The poison extension ensures that this certificate is never accepted.
 The pre-certificate breaks the cyclic dependency, that a #gls("ct")-log needs the certificate to create the @sct, but the @ca needs the @sct to create the certificate.
 To issue the final certificate, the @ca must send this pre-certificate to at least two independent #gls("ct")-logs, which will ensure the certificate is logged publicly to an append-only log.
 In return, each log provides a @sct to the @ca for including it in the final certificate.
-Subsequently, the @ca returns the certificate with the embedded @sct:pl to the domain owner, which can use it whenever a @rp connects thereafter.
+Subsequently, the @ca returns the certificate with the embedded @sct:pl to the @ap, which can use it whenever a @rp connects thereafter.
-At the same time, Monitors are constantly watching the logs and possibly notify a domain owner for every certificate issued on their name.
+At the same time, Monitors are constantly watching the logs and possibly notify a @ap for every certificate issued on their name.
 In addition to Monitors, there are also Auditors -- not shown in the figure -- that check the consistency of the log.
 This includes the append-only property, that all certificates are actually logged as promised, and that the log provides the same answers to all clients, independent of the location or other properties~@certificate_transparency.
 If the answers provided differ, this is called a #emph[split-view] attack.